muratk5n/thirdwave/en/README.md

 and now want the payoff.

 Politico: "Russia doesn’t budge in high-level talks with Ukraine..
-And those demands are untenable for Ukraine: full demilitarization, full surrender — essentially full subjugation to Russia...
-Lavrov didn’t deny Kuleba’s account in his own press conference"
+And those demands are .. essentially full subjugation to Russia"

 ---